 - For adults and teens there is table tennis, a dartboard, boules and volley ball.

 The Fynbos Farmyard has grown steadily over the years.
 The latest being our Rotti girl, called Cherry and the adorable Great Dane, Blue, joined every day by Romayne's darling Wobbles.
 Then there are two cats, Suzie Cream-cheese and Oz.
 In addition, various feathered and four-legged creatures have found their way here.
 Most precious are our five rescue donkeys and a horse called Stars, three Cameroon goats, two tame sheep, two Chinese geese, ducks and chickens.
 These characters provide much entertainment and are enjoyed by young and old.

 Besides our grapes, we now have 900 olive trees, a lemon orchard, and numerous hives from which we get raw organic honey.
-The products we sell, apart from our wine, include a peppery European-style olive oil, bottled olives, red-wine vinegar, organic honey, and small quantities of limoncello.
+Besides our wine, we sell a peppery European-style olive oil, bottled olives, red-wine vinegar, organic honey, and small quantities of Limoncello.

 We grow predominantly Rhone grape varieties, best suited to our (Rhone-like) conditions.
 We made 1,000 bottles of our first wine in 2004, and named our winery Dragonridge after one of the mountains on the farm.
 Over the years we have expanded our output to 12,000 bottles, and in 2012 moved the winery to the original 1850 cellar.
 Our methods of wine making are much as they were in the early 1900’s with as little interference as possible.
 This accords us membership of SIP (Swartland Independent Producers) who are fast gaining an international reputation.
 We make various reds, whites and a pink, as well as red and white blends.
 We also make a méthode ancestralé (Bubbly), Straw wine and Port.